1999–2000 Charlotte Hornets season

 Players warming up prior to an April 2000 game between the Hornets, and the season's eventual Eastern Conference champions Indiana Pacers at the Charlotte Coliseum.

 The 1999–2000 Charlotte Hornets season was the 12th season for the Charlotte Hornets in the National Basketball Association.

+Season summary

+Off-season

 Despite finishing the previous season with a 26–24 record, the Hornets received the third overall pick in the 1999 NBA draft, and selected point guard Baron Davis from the University of California, Los Angeles, and signed undrafted rookie small forward Eddie Robinson during the off-season.

+Regular season

-The Hornets got off to a solid 16–7 start to the regular season, posting an 8-game winning streak in December.
+With the addition of Davis and Robinson, the Hornets got off to a solid 16–7 start to the regular season, posting an eight-game winning streak in December.

 However, tragedy struck on January 12, 2000, when guard Bobby Phills was killed in a car accident while racing with teammate David Wesley after a team practice; Wesley also had a suspended driver's license at the time.
-The Hornets retired Phills' #13 jersey on February 9 during a game against his former team, the Cleveland Cavaliers; the team also wore a patch bearing his #13 on their jerseys for the remainder of the season.
-Phills played a sixth man role this season, averaging 13.6 points and 1.5 steals per game off the bench in 28 games, starting in just nine of them before his death at the age of 30.
+The Hornets retired Phills' #13 jersey on February 9, during a home game at the Charlotte Coliseum against his former team, the Cleveland Cavaliers; the team also wore a patch bearing his #13 on their jerseys for the remainder of the season.
+Phills played a sixth man role off the bench this season, averaging 13.6 points and 1.5 steals per game in 28 games, starting in just nine of them before his death at the age of 30.

-Despite the loss of Phills, and a 7-game losing streak between December and January, the Hornets were competitive and held a 27–20 record at the All-Star break.
+Despite the loss of Phills, and a seven-game losing streak between December and January, the Hornets were competitive and held a 27–20 record at the All-Star break.
 At mid-season, the team acquired Dale Ellis from the Milwaukee Bucks, and re-signed free agent Chucky Brown after a brief stint with the San Antonio Spurs.
-The Hornets won their final seven games of the season, finishing in second place in the Central Division with a 49–33 record, earning the fourth seed in the Eastern Conference, and qualifying for their fifth NBA playoff appearance.
+The Hornets won 14 of their final 16 games of the season, posting two seven-game winning streaks between March and April, finishing in second place in the Central Division with a 49–33 record, and earning the fourth seed in the Eastern Conference; the team qualified for their fifth NBA playoff appearance.